 When I was at mile 10.5 I started to have doubts.
 My left calf had been cramping since mile 9.
 There were barely any people behind me.
 The water station people were starting to clean up.
 The police officers no longer applauded, they looked annoyed.
 The parking lots from the 5K were almost empty.
 I was finishing my race, but it seemed like everyone else had moved on completely.
 I kept going.
 I told myself this was for ME and no one else.
 The people that were walking down the street still applauded me and that was good enough.
 Who cares that everyone else had left, my kids and husband were at the finish line.

-Even that wasn’t the driver: the driver was ME.
+But they weren’t the driver: the driver was ME.
 I told myself I could so I kept going and I ran that last mile with all my heart and it took everything in me not to cry seeing my sons’ and husband’s faces when I crossed that finish line.
 I have tears in my eyes as I write this.
 Because even though the photographer didn’t quite capture my finish, I FINISHED.
 Because I told myself I could.
 Who cares about anything else.
-YOUR OPINION OF YOURSELF IS WHAT MATTERS.
+YOUR OPINION OF YOURSELF IS THE ONLY THING THAT MATTERS.

 No one gives a shit

-I plan to run another half marathon in the fall.
+I plan to run another half marathon someday.
 My only goal?
-Finishing at 3:04.
+Finishing before 3:04.
 Notice how I don’t want to be #1, I just want to be better than I was before.
 Running is a personal sport for most, and who the F cares where you finish, as long as YOU are happy with it.
 Consider this a life lesson: You are only ever competing against yourself.
 Get used to it.

 I actually have to take care of my body nutrition wise